-- When your legs start to burn, just remember: that is the feeling of your thighs getting stronger and firmer.
+- When your legs start to burn, just remember: that is the feeling of your thighs getting more powerful.

 - Hop in place 30 times.

-Executed properly with good form, the above kettlebell exercises can help to give you a defined, sculpted body and improve your overall physical conditioning.
+Executed properly with good form, the above kettlebell exercises can help to give you a leaner and stronger physique and improve your overall physical conditioning.

-The entire workout can be done in under 45-minutes.
+This entire kettlebell workout can be done in under 45-minutes.

 As always, ask your medical doctor before beginning any new exercise regimen.

 For beginners, choose a very light kettlebell weight while you familiarize yourself with the movements.
 Later, you can add more weight progressively for increased results.